-The Endpoint Security Agent uses encryption keys to encrypt and decrypt removable data drives.
+The Endpoint Security Agent uses encryption keys to encrypt and decrypt files.
 You can export the encryption keys from the Management Zone to a key file to:

 - Share the encryption keys with another ZENworks Management Zone.
-This allows users in the second zone to unlock removable drives that were encrypted in the first zone. - Back up the encryption keys.
+This allows users in the second zone to decrypt files that were encrypted in the first zone. - Use the encryption keys with the administrator version of the ZENworks File Decryption utility.
+This allows you to recover encrypted files from devices that no longer have the Endpoint Security Agent installed. - Back up the encryption keys.
 We recommend that you follow a regular backup schedule in case problems occur with your ZENworks Servers.
-To back up a key you need to export it.